-Navigating the vast landscape of Garmin running watches can feel like a marathon in itself!
+Navigating the vast landscape of Garmin running watches can feel like a marathon in itself.
 Sure, the Apples, Polars, and Coroses of the world bring their A-game, but let's be honest, Garmin practically invented the running watch.
-They’ve been in the business for over 20 years.
-At this point, their lineup is incredibly stacked, so you're guaranteed to find a perfect wrist-mounted wingman.
+It's been in the business for over 20 years.
+At this point, its lineup is incredibly stacked, so you're guaranteed to find a perfect wrist-mounted wingman.

 Whether you're a competitive runner or just need a basic watch to track your steps and heart rate, I will help you filter out the noise and find the perfect Garmin watch to help you achieve your fitness training goals.
 We'll explore the key features, weigh the pros and cons of each model, and give you honest, real world advice based on our extensive testing.